The 8-Bit Guy: Game releases

 Murray has demonstrated the development of these games on his YouTube channel.

-Moreover, he has developed PETDraw for various Commodore computers, a pseudo-raster drawing software using PETSCII.
+Additionally, he has developed PETDraw for various Commodore computers, a pseudo-raster drawing software using PETSCII.

 Commander X16 retrocomputer

-Murray is working on the Commander X16, an anachronistic new 8-bit computer inspired by the Commodore 64 and designed to be largely period-accurate to it, but made using modern off-the-shelf parts (Note: except for a few new old stock chips such as the YM2151) mostly analogous to period parts but with better-assured continued availability.
+Murray is working on the Commander X16, a new 8-bit computer inspired by the Commodore 64 and designed to be largely period-accurate to it, but made using modern off-the-shelf parts (Note: except for a few new old stock chips such as the YM2151) mostly analogous to period parts but with better-assured continued availability.
 (Note: As of the 2020s, there is a lot of price gouging and counterfeiting in period electronic parts, hence relying on genuine period parts would impact affordability.)

-Other interests

-Murray is also passionate about electric cars, and has published videos about them on his channel.

-Murray co-hosts the GeekBits podcast alongside his brother Mike Murray and friend Craig Bowes.

 Personal life

 Murray lives with his wife and daughter in the Dallas–Fort Worth area in Texas.
 He has lived in his current house in Kennedale since the mid-1990s.
 Prior to their buyout, he used to work for AST Research as a tech support specialist.
-His second cousin were musicians Dimebag Darrell and Vinnie Paul of Pantera.
+His second cousins were musicians Dimebag Darrell and Vinnie Paul of Pantera.